belgort-clark/ctec-121-problem-set-11/problem02/problem-set-11-problem-2.md

 You decied to write a while loop that uses the number 0 as a **sentienl value**.
 During each loop iteration, the program will ask the clerk to enter either a property's lot number, or 0 to end.

+Within the while loop you will need to ask the user for the value of the property to be used with the property tax calculation.

 Your program should ask for a lot number and the print out the proeprty tax if the lot number is greater than 0.

 You will need to keep processing lots until the clerk is done using 0 as the sentinal for the lot number.